-Differences of all types are a touchy and fiercely relevant topic right now.
+Differences of all types are a touchy and fiercely relevant topic.
 Amidst the hubbub and debates, the discussions of sexism, racism and ageism—people still have to work.
 And it’s in the workplace that most people encounter people different than themselves.
+Generational differences in the workplace are now commonplace and one of the greatest challenges in companies.

 Work does not exist in a mirrored bubble, where everyone looks and talks and thinks just like you.
 What a terrible thing that would be!